around-star/DyNeRF_nODE/README.md

 ## Generalizing across different physical parameters

-We train our model on few trajectories with same initial conditions and different values of the physical parameters (damping, friction) of the scene.
-Our model manages to generalizes across unseen values of the physical parameters.
+We train our model on a few trajectories with varying values of the physical parameters (damping, friction) of the scene, while keeping the initial conditions the same.
+Our model successfully generalizes to unseen values of the physical parameters and generates novel trajectories.

 ### Scene 1